timmay54/FreeGLUT-on-Windows/README.md

 4. Fix CLASSPATH/Dependency errors

 * You will notice that the glut references are erroring.
-Lets fix that.
+Let's fix that.

 * **This setup process could be easier by copying the FreeGLUT files to the respected directories, but this is also harder to undo or change when another update for FreeGLUT comes.
-This setup means that this configuration is SLN specific - to copy this configuration for future projects, copy this folder and use it as a base for future projects.**
+This setup means that this configuration is SLN specific - to copy this configuration for future projects, copy this project folder (When complete) and use it as a base for future projects.**

     1. In "Solution Explorer", highlight the project file (Not the SLN file):
         * ![Image](sln-vs-projx.PNG)